samguyer/adel/README.md

 auntil( button(pin), blink(3, 350) );
 ```

 The semantics are simple: when the `button` routine completes, `auntil` simply stops calling the `blink` routine, in effect interrupting it at the last point it yielded.
-Currently, `blink` has no opportunity to respond to this interruption or clean up in any way.
+(In the current implementation, the interrupted function has no opportunity to respond to this interruption or clean up in any way.)

 The same construct could be use to implement a timeout by defining a function that simply delays for a specified amount of time: